 All law students, and those who care about them, should support continued expansion of the Uniform Bar Examination.

 This blog contribution expands upon his post on WMU-Cooley’s website, “Will the Uniform Bar Exam Come to Michigan?”
-Additional links have been added by Before the Bar.
+Additional links have been added by Student Lawyer.